jbx-protocol/juice-docs-v1/protocol/contracts/or-controllers/jbcontroller/write/_distributetoreservedtokensplitsof.md

     leftoverAmount = leftoverAmount - _tokenCount;
     ```

-8. Emit a `DistributeToReservedTokenSplit` event for the split being iterated on with the all relevant parameters.
+8. Emit a `DistributeToReservedTokenSplit` event for the split being iterated on with the relevant parameters.

     ```solidity
     emit DistributeToReservedTokenSplit(